arielhasidim/mimic-uo-and-aki/create_data/README.md

 Steps:
 1. Clone the repo to your local machine
 2. Open the `create_data/R workflow/R workflow.Rproj` project
-3. In the R session, the `code.R` file should open automaticlly (if not - open it)
+3. In the R session, the `code.R` file should open automatically (if not - open it)
 4. Run the commands one-by-one (with <kbd>⌘ Cmd</kbd> + <kbd>⏎ Return</kbd>
 or <kbd>Ctrl</kbd> + <kbd>⏎ Enter</kbd>)
     - Pay attention to the instructions in the comments
-6. You will be asked to log in to your Google account and state the associated billing account/poject name
+6. You will be asked to log in to your Google account and state the associated billing account/project name

 **NOTE:** Alternativly, all the queries above can be run manually at the BigQuery console consecutively.